dingherself/130/syllabus.md

 To foster a positive learning environment, students and instructors have a shared responsibility.
 We want a safe, welcoming, and inclusive environment where all of us feel comfortable with each other and where we can challenge ourselves to succeed.
 To that end, our focus is on the tasks at hand and not on extraneous activities (e.g., texting, chatting, reading a newspaper, making phone calls, web surfing, etc.).

 The University of Arizona is committed to creating and maintaining an environment free of discrimi-nation.
 In support of this commitment, the University prohibits discrimination, including harassment and retaliation, based on a protected classification, including race, color, religion, sex, national ori-gin, age, disability, veteran status, sexual orientation, gender identity, or genetic information.
-For more information, including how to report a concern, please see <http://policy.arizona.edu/human-resources/nondiscrimination-and-anti-harassment-policy>.
+For more information, including how to report a concern, please see <http://policy.arizona.edu/human-resources/nondiscrimination-and-anti-harassment-policy>{: .text-break}.

 Our classroom is a place where everyone is encouraged to express well-formed opinions and their reasons for those opinions.
 We also want to create a tolerant and open environment where such opinions can be expressed without resorting to bullying or discrimination of others.

 The UA Threatening Behavior by Students Policy prohibits threats of physical harm to any member of the University community, including to oneself.
-See <http://policy.arizona.edu/education-and-student-affairs/threatening-behavior-students>.
+See <http://policy.arizona.edu/education-and-student-affairs/threatening-behavior-students>{: .text-break}.

-For a list of emergency procedures for all types of incidents, please visit the website of the Critical Incident Response Team (CIRT): <https://cirt.arizona.edu/case-emergency/overview>.
-Also watch the video avail-able at <a style="word-wrap: break-word;" href="https://arizona.sabacloud.com/Saba/Web_spf/NA7P1PRD161/common/learningeventdetail/crtfy000000000003560">https://arizona.sabacloud.com/Saba/Web_spf/NA7P1PRD161/common/learningeventdetail/crtfy000000000003560</a>.
+For a list of emergency procedures for all types of incidents, please visit the website of the Critical Incident Response Team (CIRT): <https://cirt.arizona.edu/case-emergency/overview>{: .text-break}.
+Also watch the video avail-able at <https://arizona.sabacloud.com/Saba/Web_spf/NA7P1PRD161/common/learningeventdetail/crtfy000000000003560>{: .text-break}.

 Additional information about evacuation plans in buildings across campus are in the process of being available now through the campus map (<https://map.arizona.edu>).
 If you click on the building, you have access to the safety plan.